lwjglgamedev/zvk/bookcontents/chapter-04/chapter-04.md

 Now we iterate over the images to create new `VkImageView` instances.
 The `VkImageView` struct encapsulates the creation and disposal of
 Vulkan image views (Remember to update the `mod.zig` file to include it: `pub const imv = @import("vkImageView.zig");`).
-Since the parameters to properly set up image viewscan be quite lengthy, it defines a helper struct named `VkImageViewData` to assist in the creation.
+Since the parameters to properly set up image views can be quite lengthy, it defines a helper struct named `VkImageViewData` to assist in the creation.

 ```zig
 const vk = @import("mod.zig");